gmbss0/Time-Series_Forecast/README.md

 3) Temporal-Feature-Wise Attention Network

-If the architecture implemented is inspired or follows a paper I tried to at least briefly summarise the paper in the [wiki](https://github.com/gianmarcobesso/Time-Series_Forecast/wiki)
+If the architecture implemented is inspired or follows a paper I at least briefly summarise the paper in the [wiki](https://github.com/gianmarcobesso/Time-Series_Forecast/wiki).
+I also included references I found useful while implementing the different architectures in the related paper summaries.

 Have fun...